codenano077/platform_game01/README.md

 - [Contributing](#contributing)
 - [License](#license)

-## Features

-- **Classic Platformer Gameplay:** Experience the joy of classic side-scrolling platformer action.
-- **Dynamic Levels:** Each level presents unique challenges, from simple jumps to complex puzzles.
-- **Power-ups:** Discover and use exciting power-ups to enhance your abilities.
-- **Epic Boss Battles:** Face off against powerful bosses with unique attack patterns.
-- **High-quality Graphics:** Enjoy stunning visuals and detailed environments.

 ## Controls

 - **Arrow Keys or WASD:** Move your character left, right, or crouch.
 - **Spacebar:** Jump or double jump.
-- **X or K:** Attack or use special abilities.
-- **P:** Pause the game.

 ## Installation